Why do we succumb to 'Impulse Buying'?

 Don’t think that impulse purchasing only impacts of smaller add-on items.
 Even larger more expensive things can be irresistible to our hunter, gatherer brain.
 Basically, anything that we believe will keep us alive(fight or flight) or help ensure that our genes pass on to the next generation,can and will be bought on a whim.
 That £500 vacuum cleaner will protect me and my family from germs and possibility of illness or worse.
 And what about that £100 designer, leather belt.
 Surely that must help me pass on my genes right?
 Sorry, but this is how our brains really work.

 Our older brain is much, much faster than the new brain.
 Therefore you need to give sense and reason time to catch up.
 When you look into your basket and see a bar of chocolate or Dyson vacuum cleaner on top of all the other items, just ask yourself why you bought it and do you really need it.
 What else is more important to you at that moment?
 This simple little delaying tactic let you come to a more rational decision as to whether to buy or not.

-Secondly, recognise that there are occasions when retailers try to entice us to buy things (shock, horror).
+Recognise that there are occasions when retailers try to entice us to buy things (shock, horror).
 Confectionery adjacent to the queue in the forecourt is sometimes carefully positioned to catch your eye when you aren’t really concentrating.
 Then there occasions when you see the same items several times in different locations in-store.
 In this case, repeated exposure can sucker you into becoming more familiar with the item and so liking it more.

-According to Adcock: “We have created a consumer world that is completely at odds with how we have evolved as a species.
+To quote myself: “We have created a consumer world that is completely at odds with how we have evolved as a species.
 As a result, shopping is harder than it should be and consumers have become less loyal to brands.
 Most of us are grateful for all the ways our lives have been made easier.
 From running water, to the flush toilet and from jungle drums to the iPhone X. It’s time to focus more on the process of attaining more things?
 Understand people’s deep, psychological needs in the store, browsing online or even queuing for a train.
 Then go beyond customer service –Let’s focus on delivering genuine customer delight instead.

 I have amassed a database of 1,486 specific psychological and behavioural insights that brands and retailers can tap into to make what they offer able to truly delight the shopper and consumer.